AdaCore/spark2014/docs/lrm/source/subprograms.rst

 have output parameters, write global variables, raise exceptions and not terminate.
 Such a function is called a *function with side effects*.

-Note that a function with side effects may also be a volatile function (see section :ref:`External State`).
+Note that a function with side effects is also a volatile function (see section :ref:`External State`).

 .. container:: heading